 |Refrigerated items||Temperature-controlled packaging|

 Depending on which state you live in, there may also be laws that require us to send certain meds in bottles.
-For example, in Missouri, New York, and Rhode Island we don't pre-sort any controlled medications into packets.
+For example, in Delaware, New York, and Rhode Island we don't pre-sort any controlled medications into packets.